How to File for Bankruptcy with No Money:

 Attend the Meeting of Creditors

-Attend the 341 meeting of creditors, where a bankruptcy trustee will ask you questions about your financial situation.
+Attend the 341 creditors meeting, where a bankruptcy trustee will ask you questions about your financial situation.
 Be prepared and bring the required identification and documents.

 Complete the Financial Management Course